AkhilRB0204/SpendSense/progressreport.md

-SpendSense – Development Progress Log (Up to Phase 2) Overview
+SpendSense – Development Progress Log
+Overview

 This document tracks my development progress on SpendSense, an AI-powered expense tracking backend.
 I’m writing it to honestly capture what I built, what broke, what I fixed, and what I learned along the way — not just the final outcome.